-Endometrial polyps are benign growths of the lining of the uterus (endometrium) that may be a factor in subfertility in women.
-There is concern that polyps may interfere with fertility by impeding movement of sperm or embryo, or impairing implantation.
-There is concern that polyps may become cancerous under certain conditions, particularly after menopause and in women over 60.
-The conditions that promote growth of endometrial polyps (rather than the polyps themselves), may be responsible for infertility issues and should be addressed.
+Endometrial or uterine polyps are benign growths of the lining of the uterus (endometrium) that may be a factor in subfertility in women.
+There is a concern that polyps may interfere with fertility by impeding movement of sperm or embryo, or by impairing implantation.
+There is also a concern that polyps may become cancerous under certain conditions, particularly after menopause and in women over 60.
+The conditions that promote the growth of endometrial polyps (rather than the polyps themselves), may be responsible for infertility and cancer issues and should be addressed.

 What Causes Uterine Polyps?

 - Increased aromatase activity – this is the enzyme that creates estrogen

 - Increased insulin levels – insulin increases the activity of aromatase, causing more estrogen production